 Favor a diet rich in fruits, veggies, and spices.
 The following foods are especially helpful in detoxifying:

-Vegetables: cooked leafy greens, Brussels sprouts and cabbage.
+- cooked leafy greens, brussels sprouts, and cabbage.

 - Drink plenty of hot water throughout the day to flush toxins out of the body through the urine.
-Or better still, choose one of the detoxifying herbal waters mentioned later in this newsletter.
+Or better still, choose a detoxifying herbal water.

 - Get enough rest.
 You may need more sleep while detoxifying.
 It's also important to go to bed early (before 10 p.m.) and get up early (before 6 a.m.), as both staying up late and sleeping late in the morning can flood the shrotas with toxins.